JetBrains/compose-multiplatform/tutorials/Web/Building_UI/README.md

 - TextArea
 - Img

-We plan to add detailed documentation for them later on.
+To discover all attributes that are available in your current scope, you can use your IDE’s autocomplete feature.
+As we evolve these APIs, we also plan to add detailed documentation for them.

 #### Events

-To handle an event the event listener has to be declared in `attrs` block:
+You can declare event listeners in the `attrs` block:

 ```kotlin
 Button(